mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter5.md

 }
 ```

 The `subscribe` method is part of RxJX that we discussed earlier.
-When the call the SpaceX api completes, the subscribe method automatically gets called.
+When the call the SpaceX API completes, the subscribe method automatically gets called.
 Inside the subscribe method you are able to translate the data coming back into an array of launches which the UI already knows how to use and bind to properly.

+> **NOTE**
+>
-> The if statement inside the `getPastFromApi` method may look a bit strange to you (because it is).
-This if statement exists because by default iOS blocks non-https calls; therefore when attempting to load the mission patch images on iOS it will just fail.
-This limitation of iOS can be turned off in NativeScript, however, in the playground you currently do not have access to modifying this setting.
+> The if statement inside `getPastFromAPI()` may look a bit strange to you (because it is).
+This if statement exists because by default iOS blocks non-https calls; therefore, when attempting to load the mission patch images on iOS it will just fail.
+This limitation of iOS can be turned off in NativeScript, but in the Playground you can't change this setting.
 Keep in mind that the playground is letting us get up and running quickly and not meant for us to push to production from this this limitation is more of a minor nuisance (hence the "quick fix").

 The last step to making everything work is to import the `HttpModule` into the app by updating the `app.module.ts`.